kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/awsxray.md

 Configure Tracetest to be aware that it has to fetch trace data from X-Ray.

-Tracetest uses the golang [AWS-SDK](https://aws.amazon.com/sdk-for-go/) library to pull to fetch trace data.
+Tracetest uses the Golang [AWS-SDK](https://aws.amazon.com/sdk-for-go/) library to pull to fetch trace data.

 :::tip
 Need help configuring the OpenTelemetry Collector so send trace data from your application to AWS X-Ray?
 Read more in [the reference page here](../opentelemetry-collector-configuration-file-reference).